oasci/pitt-biosc1540-2025s/content/syllabus/grading.md

     -   Final exam: 0%
     -   Dropped grade: 0%
     -   Total quiz grade: (85 + 90 + 95 + 80)/4 = 87.5%
-    -   **Outcome:** Missing one quiz doesn’t negatively affect your average.
+    -   **Outcome:** Skipping the final does not negatively affect your average.

 2.  **Case 2: Took the Final Exam and Scored Higher**
     -   Quiz Grades: 70%, 75%, 65%, 80%